fpdf-easytable/simple_unit_test/README.md

 The general point is not about areas.
 The point is that unless we have some idea of what a correct answer will be like, we don't have a clue whether our result is reasonable.

 Does a unit test help to develop better code?
-Not really, the bottom line is that the code and the test cases depend on the skills of the developer.
+Not really, bad code can be tested with the wrong test cases and still passes the test.
+The bottom line is that the code and the test cases depend on the skills of the developer.
 In other words, as far as one does not use the relevant test cases his program, it does not matter if he is using the super fancy unit test out there to do the test or the "can you hear me?" approach,